-- Main partners (since project start): Abbvie, USA; AWOL, UK; Liverpool School of Hygiene & Tropical Medicine, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany.
+- Main partners (since project start): Abbvie, USA; AWOL, UK; Liverpool School of Hygiene & Tropical Medicine, UK; University Hospital of Bonn, Institute of Medical Microbiology, Immunology and Parasitology, Germany; University of Liverpool, UK.

 - Start date: March 2015

 - Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Federal Ministry of Education and Research (BMBF through KfW), Germany; USAID, USA.

 The filaria causing river blindness are dependent on the worm-symbiont Wolbachia bacteria for growth, development, reproduction, and survival; elimination of the symbiont with antibiotic drugs therefore has the potential to lead to worm death, delivering a new and practical solution for treating and eliminating this deadly disease.
 TylAMac, or ABBV-4083, is a derivative of tylosin, a veterinary antibiotic that targets Wolbachia, and was identified by a screening of anti-infective compounds led by AbbVie and the anti-Wolbachia consortium A-WOL at the Liverpool School of Tropical Medicine.
 The compound is currently in clinical development for the treatment of filarial diseases.
 TylAMac is orally available, induces a robust anti-Wolbachia effect in several in vivo models, demonstrates clear superiority over doxycycline, and is effective after a shorter dosing regimen.

 The Phase I study, that took place at AbbVie’s Clinical Pharmacology Research Unit, was completed in 2018; the results support progression to Phase II.
 As a next step, DNDi plans to run a Phase II proof-of-concept clinical trial in sub-Saharan Africa, investigating the safety and efficacy of the drug in people living with onchocerciasis.